Farmer Justina Gutierrez Munos planting saplings to reforest her land in Nicaragua as part of Taking Root’s carbon project.

 Protecting the #Amazon isn’t just important for reducing CO2—there’s a reason why the world’s largest tropical #rainforest is sometimes referred to as Earth’s lungs.
 Without #climateaction and a commitment to #sustainable business practices, we’re going to run out of breathing room in the fight against #climatechange very quickly.

 Proximity to the value chain works the other way, too.
-Arbor Day Foundation is a major purchaser of carbon credits generated by agroforestry projects that also produce other crops, like coffee, and Arbor Day has long roasted and sold Arbor Day Coffee both to hospitality clients and directly to consumers.
+Arbor Day Foundation is a major purchaser of carbon credits generated by agroforestry projects that produce other crops, like coffee.
+Arbor Day has long roasted and sold Arbor Day Coffee to hospitality clients and directly to consumers.

-The insetting Ferguson refers to—building carbon offsets into a value chain, such as coffee production—is moving in the direction Wicks describes, where businesses work together to build a system that is sustainable in its cooperation.
-This way, something as daunting as responsibility for carbon emissions for the full coffee supply chain becomes the shared responsibility of every link.
+The insetting Ferguson refers to—building carbon offsets into a value chain, such as coffee production—is moving in the direction Wicks describes, where businesses work together to create a sustainable system in its cooperation.
+This way, something as daunting as responsibility for carbon emissions for the entire coffee supply chain becomes the shared responsibility of every link.